While it’s advisable to build an email list, a social media presence, and sell art online, you can succeed without any of it.— Barney Davey

 Learn How to Make Asking For and Getting Referrals Simple

 Something virtually every artist fails at doing is asking for referrals.
 But, rather than a painful, embarrassing situation, there are comfortable ways to make asking for referrals fun for everyone and highly effective, too.
-Artists in the Art Marketing Toolkit Project course learn how to make getting referrals easy and pleasant.
+Artists in the Art Marketing Toolkit Project course learn to make getting referrals easy and pleasant.

 Keep in mind while not everyone is a prospect buy, nearly everyone is a potential referral source for you.
 So, people you know might not have money or prefer Western art, but they can refer abstract loving friends to your work.
 All you must do is show me first, so I know something, then ask to help with a few referrals.
-Finally, arm me with some postcards or other promo material to help me.
+Finally, arm me with postcards or other promo material to help me.

 Stay in Touch, It’s Crucial